Rahmatullah-OY/Employee-Survey-Responses/README.md

 ## 🚀 How to Run the Project
 1. Clone this repository.
-2. Open the Power BI file (Employee_Survey.pbix) in Power BI Desktop.
+2. Open the Power BI file in Power BI Desktop.
 3. Explore the interactive dashboard.

 ---